h-2/radr/implementation_status_and_features.md

 `-` means property is lost<br>
 `=` means property is preserved<br>
 `+` means property is gained (this is rare)<br>
-fancy unicode symbols indicate differences from the standard library adaptors
+Encircled symbols indicate differences from the standard library adaptors

 Range adaptors in this library return a specialisation of one of the following types:
   * `std::generator` if the underlying range is single-pass